Citizenship application backlog 'skyrocketed' under Trump, report finds

 The states with the largest increase in pending applications over the last fiscal year included Utah with an increase of more than 53 percent, Texas with an increase of over 50 percent and Washington with over 46 percent, according to the report.

-The United States Citizenship and Immigration Services (USCIS) did not immediately respond to request for comment about the report's findings.
+A United States Citizenship and Immigration Services (USCIS) spokesman strongly contested the reports findings Monday afternoon.

+"The truth is that the total number of people the U.S. naturalizes each year has remained virtually unchanged.
+What we’re looking at is a dishonest and desperate attempt by open borders advocates to undermine the work of Homeland Security officials, law enforcement and the administration to protect the integrity of our immigration system and uphold the rule of law," said spokesman Michael Bars in a statement.
+"The current pending workload does not equate to a backlog — it’s a statistic used in the USCIS report to include every application for naturalization filed including those filed in recent days and weeks — and is being inaccurately portrayed as evidence of delays"

+"Many of these cases, which can remain pending from one quarter to the next, are well within the processing time goal established by the agency with variances being a direct result of geography and capacity.
+USCIS will continue to process all applications and petitions in a judicious and comprehensive manner and will do so as efficiently and expeditiously as possible in accordance with the law," he added.
+"We reject the inaccurate claims of those fundamentally opposed to this effort."

-The partnership was set to announce the report’s findings later Monday at a news teleconference with Reps.
+The partnership announced the report’s findings later Monday at a news teleconference with Reps.
 Zoe Lofgren, D-Calif., and Luis Gutiérrez, D-Ill., and other immigrant rights groups.

-The members of Congress will also be announcing a congressional sign-on letter asking the director of USCIS to explain the backlogs.
+The members of Congress also sent a congressional sign-on letter asking the director of USCIS to explain the backlogs and would call for congressional hearings and legal action to address the backlog,

 The backlog was denying potential citizens the right to vote, and also left some at risk for potential deportation under Trump's policies while their applications are pending, said Gutiérrez.